 - File reports of cash transactions above $10,000

 - Report suspicious activity that might signify money laundering, tax evasion or other criminal activities

 Leveraging BSA AML software can help ensure your compliance.

 Contact CSI for Your BSA Audit Program Needs

-With its enhanced documentation features and record-keeping and retention component, CSI's BSA/AML Audit tool, WatchDOG® Wire, will not only automate your wire process, but also help your institution stay compliant.
-If you need a more robust audit, CSI will perform an on-site review of your institution’s bank secrecy law compliance program.
+With its enhanced documentation features and record-keeping and retention component, CSI's BSA AML Audit tool and WatchDOG® Wire will not only automate your wire process, but also help your institution stay compliant.
+If you need a more robust AML risk assessment, CSI will perform an on-site review of your institution’s BSA AML policy.

 Find out more about how CSI Regulatory Compliance can help your financial institution assess risk and meet federal regulations.
 Complete our short online form today.